DavidMertz/RegEx_Puzzles/book.md

 * `is_two_pairs(hand)`
 * `is_pair()`

-This and the next frew puzzles cover the various functions.
+This and the next few puzzles cover the various functions.
 See if you can solve all of them (possibly using shared functionality) before looking at the discussion.

 Before you turn the page...

-**Functions are a big help in larger programs.**
+**You better cheat, cheat, if you can't win.**

 ![](images/Elegant-Flourish-Frame-Extrapolated-19.svg)